-Enlist others to help you if you are too nervous to do something by yourself.
+Enlist others to help you if you are too nervous about doing something yourself.

-Ask your group of friends or other people to help you go and talk to the person at risk.
-There is safety in numbers and then the person at risk can hang out with you to avoid further harassment or assault.
+Ask your friends or other people to help you go and talk to the person at risk.
+There is safety in numbers, and the person at risk can hang out with you to avoid further harassment or assault.

 Ask someone else to intervene.
 You can talk to their friends, family members, or boyfriend about your concern and ask them to escort them to the bathroom or out.
 Sometimes they may not have noticed the situation.

-Most sexual assaults are committed by someone who knows the victim and therefore as a bystander there is an important role to be played by noticing odd behavior, if someone looks uncomfortable or if there is a sexual assault actually occurring.
-Bystanders could witness the events leading up to the assault or the actual sexual assault and they have a chance to intervene.
-They don’t need to go in all gung ho and guns blazing, they could simply create a distraction as mentioned above or call someone in authority that could step in.
+Statistically, most sexual assaults are committed by someone who knows the victim; therefore, as a bystander, there is an important role to be played by noticing odd behavior, if someone looks uncomfortable or if there is a sexual assault occurring.
+Bystanders could witness the events leading up to the assault or the actual sexual assault, and they have a chance to intervene.
+They don’t need to go in all gung ho and guns blazing.
+As mentioned above, they could create a distraction or call someone in authority who could step in.

-Even if you know it is the right thing to do it is difficult to step in.
-A lot of people don’t like interfering in other people’s affairs and others are worried about their own safety.
+Even if you know it is the right thing to do.
+It isn’t easy to step in.
+Many people don’t like interfering in other people’s affairs, and others are worried about their safety.
 Here are some common reasons bystanders don’t take any action.

 - They don’t know what to do or say.